 Yes!
 Fresh-Aire UV lamps are interchangeable.
 When it's time to replace your 1 year UV lamp you can upgrade to a 2 year model.

 Yes, Over time the UV effectiveness of the lamps decreases even though the lamp may still be putting out visible light.
 '1 Year' and '2 Year' lamp designations refer to effective UV output not when the lamp will burn out.

 No. UV-C germicidal irradiation can only kill microbes on surfaces that the light shines on directly (surface kill) or that pass by in the air stream (airborne kill).

 Have your HVAC technician take a look at the air system.
 If there is mold growing on the cooling coils that could be the source of the musty smell.
 One of our standard UV light systems like Blue-Tube UV or Fresh-Aire UV Series 1 will kill the mold and eliminate the smell.
 For odors in general consider our APCO In-Duct Air Purifier.
 APCO is specifically designed to fight volatile organic compounds (VOCs) which are the source of most household and chemical odors.

-TUVL-100 and 200 lamps are rated at 57 μW/cm2 @ 1 Meter.
-This offers the ideal balance of germicidal effectiveness without damaging UV sensitive materials inside the air system.
+Our UV lamps offer the ideal balance of germicidal effectiveness without damaging UV sensitive materials inside the air system.